Elbasan

 Elbasan (/ˌɛlbəˈsɑːn/ EL-bə-SAHN, /sq/; Elbasani, /sq/) is the fourth most populous city of Albania and seat of Elbasan County and Elbasan Municipality.
 It lies to the north of the river Shkumbin between the Skanderbeg Mountains and the Myzeqe Plain in central Albania.

 Etymology

-The name (in the form Elbasan also in Aromanian) is derived from the Ottoman Turkish il-basan ("the fortress").
+The name is derived from the Ottoman Turkish il-basan ("the fortress").
+The city is also known as Elbasan in Aromanian.